benekastah/classesWithCash/README.markdown

     });
     ```

     Wonderful!
-You might be wondering how to make your own Mixers.
+You might be wondering how to make your own `Mixer`s.
 Well, it's easy.
 They are just simple constructor
     functions, like this:

     ```javascript